- Home

 Date of change

-Next, you will be asked if your rent is still charged weekly or monthly.
+You will be asked if you are still charged weekly or monthly for your rent.

-The timings of when you pay your rent will not have changed so you can answer "Yes" to this.
+The frequency you pay your rent will not have changed, so you will answer yes to this.

-Lastly, you will be asked if you are still charged weekly or monthly for your service charges.
+This will ask if you are still charged weekly or monthly for your service charges.

-The frequency you pay your service charge will not have changed, so answer "Yes".
+Again, the frequency you pay your service charge will not have changed, so you will answer yes to this.

-Then confirm the amount of your new service charges per week or month.
-Again, you can get this information from your annual rent change letter recently sent to you.
+You will then need to confirm the amount of your new service charges per week or month.
+You can get this information from your annual rent change letter sent to you.

 If you are struggling to make ends meet, we are here to help you get back on track in any way we can.

-What if I don't know my rent changes?
+What if I don’t know my rent costs?

 You would have recently received a letter from us detailing the changes to your rent.
-If you can’t find this information, please get in touch.
+If you cannot find this information, please contact us.

 - Money, benefits and wellbeing advice home